10.03.2011

 In a blender mix Dressing ingredients and combine with slaw ingredients.

-fresh cilantro and/or parsley.
+Garnish with fresh cilantro and/or parsley.

 Eat!